Scalar Functions¶

 Arguments¶

-trim_str: String expression to trim from the beginning and end of the input string.
-Can be a constant, column, or function, and any combination of arithmetic operators.
+trim_str: String expression to operate on.
+Can be a constant, column, or function, and any combination of operators.
 Default is whitespace characters.

 Aliases¶